 Former Michigan Gov. Rick Snyder named Harvard fellow

-Former Michigan Gov. Rick Snyder is headed to Harvard University to teach, study and write on subjects related to state and local government.
+A former Michigan governor who's been criticized for his administration's role in the Flint water crisis is headed to Harvard University to teach and study subjects related to state and local government.

-Harvard's John F. Kennedy School of Government announced that Snyder begins work Monday as a senior research fellow.
+Harvard's John F. Kennedy School of Government announced Sunday that Rick Snyder begins work as a senior research fellow Monday.
 His fellowship is with the school's Taubman Center for State and Local Government.

-Center Director Jeffrey Liebman says in a statement the former Republican governor, who served two terms starting in 2011, brings "expertise in management, public policy and promoting civility."
+Center Director Jeffrey Liebman says in a statement the two-term Republican governor brings "expertise in management, public policy and promoting civility."
 Snyder says he looks forward to sharing his experiences.

-Snyder has previously said he's most proud of keeping young people in Michigan and Detroit's turnaround, which began with a bankruptcy filing he authorized.
-He's also acknowledged failure at all levels of government for the Flint lead-contaminated water crisis.
+He's previously said he's most proud of Detroit's turnaround and keeping young people in Michigan.

+He's acknowledged failure at all levels of government for the lead-contaminated water crisis in Flint that began in 2014.

 Comments